sandylcruz/catalog/README.md

 </p>
 <p align="center">
-HappyCatalog is a todo application built on Ruby on Rails, React/Redux, and PostgreSQL.
+LuckyCatalog is a todo application built on Ruby on Rails, React/Redux, and PostgreSQL.
 </p>

 ## Features and Implementation